sanger-cellular-informatics/Targeton-Designer/README.md

 # Primer Designer

-A Standalone primer designer tool that takes target region coordinates of the genome, determines the targeton tiles for that region and identifies the appropriate LibAmp primers at the end of the targeton location and scores those primers for uniqueness.
-The Primer3 Designer tool includes features like filtering and ranking primers are discussed with their uses case in this README instruction.
+A standalone primer designer tool that takes a sequence of a target region of the genome (i.e., a targeton) and identifies the appropriate LibAmp primers at both ends of the targeton.
+The Primer3 Designer tool and includes filtering and ranking of primers..

 ## Table of contents